Search the Graduate POS Manual

 Co-majoring in PhD programs

-To receive a co-major in the Applied Linguistics and Technology doctoral program, you must complete a minimum of 30 credits of additional graduate coursework (15 credits of required coursework and 15 credits of electives) specified by the program and pass a portfolio assessment in the third semester.
+To receive a co-major in the Applied Linguistics and Technology doctoral program, you must complete a minimum of 30 credits of additional graduate coursework (15 credits of required coursework and 15 credits of electives; not including dissertation credits) specified by the program and pass a portfolio assessment in the third semester.

-To receive a co-major in the Rhetoric and Professional Communication doctoral program, you must complete a minimum of 33 credits of additional graduate coursework (12 credits of required coursework, 15 credits of electives, and 6 credits of linguistics) specified by the program and pass a portfolio assessment in the third semester.
+To receive a co-major in the Rhetoric and Professional Communication doctoral program, you must complete a minimum of 33 credits of additional graduate coursework (12 credits of required coursework, 15 credits of electives, and 6 credits of linguistics; not including dissertation credits) specified by the program and pass a portfolio assessment in the third semester.